-We give a short introduction to both basic models of Energy Contracting (EC) - Energy Supply (ESC) and Energy Performance Contracting (EPC) - and financing issues.
+We give a short introduction to both models of Energy Contracting - Energy Supply and Energy Performance Contracting - and financing issues.
 The introduction is supplemented with some basic remarks and definitions on EC, ESC and EPC.
 It also contains commented links to finance glossaries.

 In chapter 3 we describe financing requirements from the borrowers perspective (demand side), which is in our case either real estate owners or ESCo's.
-This will result in a financing demand profile - a structured list and description of the most important financing aspects and effects (business, securities, tax and balance sheet).
-The profile will be used throughout the manual to compare financing demand to different financing alternatives.
+This will result in a financing demand profile - a structured list and description of the most important financing aspects and effects (business, securities, tax and balance